A Generalisation of the Capstan Equation and a Comparison Against Kikuchi and Oden's Model for Coulomb's Law of Static

-The most comprehensive mathematical study of friction that we are aware of is the publication by Kikuchi and Oden \cite{Kikuchi}, where the authors present a comprehensive analysis of the Signorini's problem, Coulomb's law of static friction and non-classical friction laws.
+The most comprehensive mathematical study in friction that we are aware of is the publication by Kikuchi and Oden \cite{Kikuchi}, where the authors present a comprehensive analysis of the Signorini's problem, Coulomb's law of static friction and non-classical friction laws.
 The work includes meticulous documentation of the existence, the uniqueness and the regularity results for the given mathematical problems, which also includes finite-element modelling techniques.
-There, the authors present regularised Coulomb's law of static friction as follows,
+There, the authors present regularised Coulomb's law of static friction in Euclidean coordinates as follows

-where $\nu_F$ is the (Coulomb's) coefficient of friction, $\boldsymbol \sigma_T (\textbf u)$ is the tangential stress tensor, $\sigma_n < 0$ is the normal stress, $\textbf{u}$ is the displacement field and $\textbf{u}_T$ is the tangential displacement field at the contact boundary, $\varepsilon>0$ is the regularisation parameter, and where this friction law is considered to be an alternative mathematical representation of the Amontons' three laws of friction.
-In this section, we extend Kikuchi and Oden's model for Coulomb's law of static friction \cite{Kikuchi} to curvilinear coordinates, and we conduct several numerical examples to compare the results against our generalised capstan equation.\\
+where $\nu_F$ is (again) the coefficient of friction, $\boldsymbol \sigma_T (\textbf u)$ is the normal-tangential stress tensor (i.e. shear), $\sigma_n < 0$ is the purely-normal stress (i.e. pressure), $\textbf{u}$ is the displacement field and $\textbf{u}_T$ is the tangential displacement field at the contact boundary, $\varepsilon>0$ is the regularisation parameter, and where this friction law (\ref{CoulombOden}) is considered to be an alternative mathematical representation of the Amontons' laws of dry friction.
+Recall that this model is defined for a Euclidean coordinate system.
+Thus, in this section, we modify Kikuchi and Oden's model for Coulomb's law of static friction \cite{Kikuchi} to be valid in curvilinear coordinates, and we conduct several numerical examples and compare the results against our generalised capstan equation.\\